 A friend phoned just before midnight one evening sobbing hysterically.
-She is typically a calm, process-oriented person, so I braced myself for the worst.
 She finally composed herself enough to wail, “Agatha Christie is PINK!”

 Turns out Agatha Christie spent a few days at the Kitty Kennel while my friend was out of town.
-Agatha came home from the kennel scratching and smelling foul, so my friend decided she must have a bath before either of them could sleep.
-It was late and the groomer was closed, so my friend planned to tackle the job at home.
-The lovely smelling, rich-looking, bubblegum pink shampoo she chose should have been a nice luxury for Agatha.
+Agatha came home from the kennel smelling foul, so my friend decided she must have a bath before either of them could sleep.
+The bubblegum-pink shampoo she chose should have been a nice luxury for Agatha.

 - Artificial dyes

 [easyazon_image align=”center” height=”500″ identifier=”B0124WLOY2″ locale=”US” src=”https://www.petful.com/wp-content/uploads/2016/09/51NRPeU02BfL.jpg” tag=”petsadvi-20″ width=”500″]